UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 </center>

 Notes:
-**2. A commit message must be added into the Jupyter Git extension commit text box before the blue Commit button can be used to record the commit.**
+**Step 2.
+Add a commit message into the Jupyter Git extension commit text box before pressing the blue "Commit" button to commit the staged changes.**

-To snapshot the changes with an associated commit message, you must put a message in the text box at the bottom of the Git pane and click on the blue “Commit” button (see image).
+To commit the staged changes together with an associated commit message, you must write a message in the text box at the bottom of the Git pane and click on the blue "Commit" button (see image).
 It is highly recommended to write useful and meaningful messages about what was changed.

-These commit messages, and the datetime stamp for a given commit, are the primary means to navigate through the project’s history in the event that you need to view or retrieve a past version of a file, or revert your project to an earlier state.
-When you click the “Commit” button for the first time, you will be prompted to enter your name and email.
-This only needs to be done once for each machine you use Git on.
+These commit messages, and the time stamp for a given commit, are the primary means to navigate through the project’s history in the event that you need to view or retrieve a past version of a file, or revert your project to an earlier state.

+When you click the "Commit" button for the very first time, you will be prompted to enter your name and email.
+This only needs to be done once for each machine you use Git on, and is added as author information to the commit message.

 ---